F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

 - By default, this solution modifies the username **admin** with a password set to value of the AWS Secret Manager secret which is provided in the input **secretArn** of the parent template.

+- By default, this solution creates required IAM roles, policies, and instance profile.
+By specifying a value for the **bigIpInstanceProfile** input parameter, you can assign a pre-existing IAM instance profile with applied IAM policy to the BIG-IP instance(s).
+See AWS IAM [documentation](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-iam-instance-profile.html) for more information on creating these resources.
+See [IAM Permissions by Solution Type](../../modules/access/README.md#iam-permissions-by-solution-type) for a detailed list of the permissions required by this solution.

 - When specifying values for the **bigIpInstanceType** parameter, ensure that the instance type you select is appropriate for the deployment scenario.
 Each instance types allow a fixed number of NICs and Secondary IP addresses.
 See [AWS Virtual Machine Instance Types](https://aws.amazon.com/ec2/instance-types/) for more information.

 - This solution requires Internet access for: